-Physics Teacher Education Program Analysis Rubric (PTEPA Rubric)
+Physics Teacher Education Progress Assessment (PTEPA Rubric)

 Developed by Stephanie V. Chasteen, Rachel E. Scherr, Monica Plisch, and the PhysTEC Project